itsmycargo/docker-library/README.md

-# docker-library
+# ItsMyCargo Docker Images

-Useful collection of Docker Images
+This repository contains some useful Docker images.